KodyPay/kody-clientsdk-java6/README.md

-    private String totalAmountRequested;     // The total amount of refunds requested for this order private String totalAmountRefunded;      // The total amount of refunds applied to this order private String remainingAmount;          // The amount remaining for this order }
+    private String totalAmountRequested;     // The total amount of refunds requested for this order private String totalAmountRefunded;      // The total amount of refunds applied to this order private String remainingAmount;          // The amount remaining for this order private String paymentTransactionId;     // The ID of the payment that needs refunding }
 ````